joe-at-startupmedia/pmon3/README.md

 ### Top Native [ topn ]

 This will output the resource utilization of all processes using the native `top` command that is pre-installed on most unix-based operating systems.
 It will only show those processes managed by (and including) the `pmond` process.
-The output is updated every few seconds until the process is terminated using Ctrl+C.

 ```bash
 pmon3 topn